andymeneely/squib/README.md

 If you want to do specialized formatting within a given string, Squib has lots of options.
 By setting `markup: true`, you enable tons of text processing.
 This includes:

   * Pango Markup.
 This is an HTML-like formatting language that specifies formatting inside your string.
 Pango Markup essentially supports any formatting option, but on a letter-by-letter basis.
 Such as: font options, letter spacing, gravity, color, etc. See the [Pango docs](https://developer.gnome.org/pango/stable/PangoMarkupFormat.html) for details.
   * Quotes are converted to their curly counterparts where appropriate (i.e. &ldquo;smart quotes&rdquo; instead of "straight quotes").
   * Apostraphes are converted to curly as well.
   * LaTeX-style quotes are explicitly converted (<tt>``like this''</tt>)
   * Em-dash and en-dash are converted with triple and double-dashes respectively (<tt>--</tt> is an en-dash, and <tt>---</tt> becomes an em-dash.)
   * Ellipses can be specified with <tt>...</tt>.
-Note that this is entirely different from the `ellipsize` option, which is determining what to do with overflowing text.
+Note that this is entirely different from the `ellipsize` option (which determines what to do with overflowing text).

-The above replacements assume you are using the UTF-8 character set.
-If you wish to change the characters, set the following configuration options in your `config.yml`
+A few notes:
+  * Smart quoting assumes the UTF-8 character set.
+  * Pango markup uses an XML/HTML-ish processor.
+Some characters require HTML-entity escaping (e.g. `&amp;` for `&')

+### Text Sample
 ```yaml
   lsquote: "\u2018" #note that Yaml wants double quotes here to use escape chars
   rsquote: "\u2019"